-Home cinema acoustics: Designing the ultimate sounding room
+Home cinema acoustics: Design the best sounding room

 - By: Ashley Saunders

 Creating an immersive movie-watching experience at home is more than equipment choices or cool furniture.
 While both elements are crucial, equally important are home cinema acoustics.

 One of the many reasons we enjoy visiting the local cinema is the sound.
 Dialogue is crystal clear, every musical note is faithfully reproduced and ambient sounds draw your future into the storyline.

 This isn’t an accident.
 But a result of clever acoustic design.
 The room uses acoustic treatments to balance the frequencies and optimized speaker placement to distribute sound.